i-am-nolan25/Personal-Portfolio/README.md

 - Fully responsive for all devices
 - Easy to browse
 - Easy to customize details
-- An Instagram profile supported using *Instagram Basic Display API*
+- Instagram profile supported using *Instagram Basic Display API*
 - Contact form using *Formspree.io*

 # Sections 🖥